leroyjvargis/teamUp-CSE546/README.md

     ```json
     {
         "category": "string",
-        "created_by": "dict, containing with email and name"
+        "created_by": "dict, containing with email and name",
         "count_of_participants": "number",
         "datetime": "datetime-object",
         "details": "string",